dylandeco/weather-app/README.md

-## Weather app to get forecasts made with ReactJS
+## Weather app to get forecasts built with ReactJS